GabrielaFort/LLMPathReportParser/README.md

 You also need Ollama running locally for local models, or an Ollama Cloud API key for cloud models.

+## PHI Warning

+Pathology reports may contain protected health information (PHI).
+Do not upload PHI or other sensitive patient data to cloud LLM models.
+For PHI-containing reports, use an approved local model or de-identify the reports before processing.

 ## Usage

 Print classifier input JSON to the terminal: